GamingMadster/Chip8AllInOne/README.md

 5 - vF can be used as vY (will show as - if quirk is enabled)
 6 - vF can be used as vX

+### FX55 / FX65 Tests:
+1 - Does the proper function
+2 - Quirk is enabled for FX55
+3 - Quirk is enabled for FX65

 ### FX1E Tests: (Requires 55/65 to work properly)
 1 - Does the proper function
 2 - Doesn't change vF